jamespfennell/transiter/docs/docs/api.md

 `DELETE /systems/<system_id>`

+`DELETE /systems/<system_id>?sync=true`

 Delete a transit system.

-Unfortunately this endpoint is currently very slow.
-If appropriate, consider just resetting the Transiter database.
-Version 0.4 is scheduled to include fast system deletes.
+You should almost always use the asynchronous version of this endpoint.
+It works by changing the system ID to be a new "random" ID, and then performs the delete asynchronously.
+This means that at soon as the asynchronous request ends (within a few milliseconds) the system ID is available.

+The actual delete takes about one minute for the NYC subway system.

 Return code         | Description
 --------------------|-------------
+`202 ACCEPTED`      | For asynchronous deletes, returned if the delete is successfully triggered.
-`204 NO CONTENT`    | If the system previously existed, and was successfully deleted.
-No content is returned.
+`204 NO CONTENT`    | For synchronous deletes, returned if the system was successfully deleted.
 `404 NOT FOUND`     | Returned if the system does not exist.

 ## Feed endpoints